impactorbitco/handbook-main/content/ims/policies/HR/Parental Leave.md

 **Statement and Purpose of Policy**

-1. Green Orbit Digital (the **Employer**, **we**, **our** or **us**) recognises and respects the rights of expectant and recent mothers to take time away from work in connection with their maternity and childbirth.
+1. Impact Orbit Creative Group (the **Employer**, **we**, **our** or **us**) recognises and respects the rights of expectant and recent mothers to take time away from work in connection with their maternity and childbirth.
 No one will be subjected to a detriment for exercising their right to take maternity leave in accordance with this policy or for seeking to do so.
 2. The purpose of this policy is to ensure that staff and managers are clear about entitlements to maternity leave, the process that should be followed for arranging leave and the terms that apply during and after maternity leave.
 3. This policy is intended to summarise your statutory rights except for the paragraphs dealing with the Employer's enhanced maternity pay policy.
 If there is a contradiction between any other section of this policy and the statutory maternity leave entitlements that apply at any time, this policy shall be deemed to be amended, as necessary, to comply with legislative requirements.
 4. This is a statement of policy only and does not form part of your contract of employment.
 We may amend this policy at any time, at our absolute discretion.